-Sequoyah operates much like a fossilfueled power plant, with one major difference.
+Sequoyah operates much like a fossil-fueled power plant, with one major difference.
 In a fossil plant, coal, oil or gas is burned to make heat.
 The heat turns water into steam, the steam drives a turbine, and the turbine spins an electrical generator, producing electric power.

-The operation is the same at Sequoyah, except the heat is provided by a process called fission that occurs within the nuclear fuel.
-The fuel for Sequoyah is slightly enriched uranium dioxide, which is made into pellets and sealed inside long metal tubes called fuel rods.
+The operation is the same at Sequoyah, except the heat is provided by a process called fission.
+The fuel for Sequoyah is uranium, which is made into pellets and sealed inside long metal tubes, called fuel rods.
+These rods are placed into the reactor vessel, making up the fuel core.